bog2n/uCI/README.md

 # µCI

-µCI *(micro-see-ay)* is a minimalistic deployment tool using webhooks.
+µCI *(micro-see-aye)* is a minimalistic deployment tool using webhooks.
 It provides single http(s) endpoint that all your git repositories send webhooks to and runs specified command after receiving webhook on that endpoint.